 I use the European term “railways” rather than the US-centric “railroads,” as my major focus in this area has been European railways, especially Swiss.
 But I have also read a lot about US railroads as well, so will cover them here.
 And my interests are in both real railways, and model railways.
 We had an ambitious model of Swiss railways under construction when we lived in Ann Arbor.
 We disassembled it for the move to UC Irvine.
 It’s been in storage since we arrived here, largely because our focus has been on renovating the house.
 While we were about to begin the model’s reassembly, we decided to move to a retirement community.
-They are willing to provide space for it, so after that move, in mid-2019, I’ll post some progress reports here.
-But mostly I’ll focus on what I’ve been reading on this topic.
+We would like to offer it for reassembly here, but so far the management has been hesitant.
+I’ll work on that later.
+But for now I’ll focus on what I’ve been reading on this topic.

 Maury Klein.
 (1987) Union Pacific: The Birth of a Railroad 1862-1893.
 New York: Doubleday.

 ———.
 (1989) Union Pacific: The Rebirth 1894-1969.
 New York:Doubleday.

 ———.
 (2011) Union Pacific: The Reconfiguration.
 America’s Greatest Railroad from 1969 to the Present.
 New York: Oxford University Press.